Platform Why Atrean Pricing Request Private Demo

 • You cannot ask your spreadsheet a question.
 You have to go find the answer yourself.

-Our honest assessment The spreadsheet is not free.
-At a $400M family office, a senior analyst spending 50% of their time on data work costs approximately $75,000–$150,000 in salary alone — annually — for work that produces a static view of last week's portfolio.
-The risk of a missed capital call at that AUM level can exceed the cost of three years of any platform on this page.
-The status quo is chosen because switching has a real cost.
-Atrean's onboarding-in-hours model was designed specifically to make that switching cost disappear.
+Our take The spreadsheet is not free.
+At a $400M family office, a senior analyst spending 50% of their time on data work costs approximately $75,000–$150,000 in salary alone each year, for work that still produces a static view of last week's portfolio.
+The risk of a missed capital call at that AUM level can exceed the cost of years of software.
+The status quo persists because switching has a real cost.
+Atrean is meant to lower that switching burden.

 The full picture,